python/cpython/Doc/library/email.mime.rst

    Module: :mod:`email.mime.base`

-   This is the base class for all the MIME-specific subclasses of :class:`Message`.
+   This is the base class for all the MIME-specific subclasses of :class:`~email.message.Message`.
 Ordinarily you won't create instances specifically of :class:`MIMEBase`, although you could.  :class:`MIMEBase` is provided primarily as a convenient base class for more specific MIME-aware subclasses.

    *_maintype* is the :mailheader:`Content-Type` major type (e.g. :mimetype:`text`
    or :mimetype:`image`), and *_subtype* is the :mailheader:`Content-Type` minor